Did you know that in Indonesia, businesses with even 1% of foreign ownership are considered foreign companies (PT PMA)?

 Requirements for setting up a PT PMA

-#2 Paid up capital
+#1 Paid up capital

-Firstly, you can sign a capital statement letter.
+The first one is by signing a capital statement letter.
 This letter will state that the shareholders have sufficient funds to inject the capital after the incorporation.

-#3 Shareholders of a PT PMA
+#2 Structure of a PT PMA

 Commissioners and directors

 Additionally, you will need to appoint at least one commissioner and one director.
-Commissioner is the supervisor of the director(s) and can easily be a non-resident.
+Commissioner is the supervisor of the director(s) and can be a non-resident.

 A director can be either an Indonesian or a foreigner.
-However, since the director will be responsible for overall operations of the company, it is advisable to have a resident director.
+However, since the director will be responsible for the overall operations of the company, it is advisable to have a resident director.

-Read more about commissioners and directors.
+Read more about commissioners and directors of a PT PMA

-#4 Business location
+#3 Business location

 Company registration in Jakarta